 The Fujifilm XF 23mm f/2 R WR is a relatively compact and lightweight lens for Fujifilm’s X series APS-C cameras.
 It has a 35mm equivalent field of view.

 The size, weight, and weather sealing of this lens make it a great lens for street photography, documentary photography, or your every day carry lens.
+I ranked it as my top pick in my article on the best Fujifilm lenses for street photography.

 The slightly smaller f/2 aperture means it lets in less light than the Fujifilm 23mm f/1.4, but the 23mm f/2 comes in a much more manageable package in terms of size and weight, not to mention it’s a lot less expensive.